 Peck Mountain Archive

 Beyond the forge and the sawmill lies a passion for the pieces that have stood the test of time.
-The Archive is a dedicated space for our finest historical finds—rare antiquities and artifacts that inspire our own craftsmanship and celebrate a legacy of quality that spans generations.
+The Archive is a dedicated space for my finest historical finds—rare antiquities and artifacts that inspire my own craftsmanship and celebrate a legacy of quality that spans generations.
+These items are more than just inventory; they are a legacy.
+This archive is my personal tribute to the craftsmanship that came before us and I am proud to be their temporary guardian.

 The Legacy of Maud Naftel: A Victorian Master in the Forest of Fontainebleau